 What is Arthritis?

 To diagnose this condition, a health care professional will look for fluid around the joint, warm, red, tender joints and a limited range of motion.
-This exam, along with several tests and the description of your symptoms, is usually enough to reach a diagnosis.

 How Arthritis Patients Benefit from Interim’s Care